 No, residency is determined by your parents’ residence.

 Can I receive a TAG grant if I am a part-time student?

 No, unless it is your last semester and you are taking at least nine credits.

 Can I transfer my out-of-state grant to NJ?

 No. If you are eligible for a state grant in the state you reside you must attend college in that state to receive it.

 If I receive a state grant, is it automatically renewed each year?

-No. You must reapply by the deadlines (by filing a FAFSA) to be eligible.
+No. You must reapply by the deadlines (by filing a FAFSA) as well as complete the additional information questions with the State of NJ to be eligible.

 The Higher Education Student Assistance Authority Scholarships and Grants

 For further information, email the Financial Aid Office at firstname.lastname@example.org or call 973-408-3112.